Book of Jeremiah: The "Confessions" of Jeremiah

 Jeremiah's "confessions" are a type of individual lament.
 Such laments are found elsewhere in the psalms and the Book of Job.
 Like Job, Jeremiah curses the day of his birth (Jeremiah 20:14–18 and Job 3:3–10).
 Likewise, Jeremiah's exclamation "For I hear the whispering of many: Terror is all around!" matches Psalm 31:13 exactly.
-However, Jeremiah's laments are made unique by his insistence that he has been called by Yahweh to deliver his messages.
+However, Jeremiah's laments are made unique by his insistence that Yahweh has called him to deliver his messages.
 These laments "provide a unique look at the prophet's inner struggle with faith, persecution, and human suffering".

 Prophetic gestures

 Prophetic gestures, also known as sign-acts or symbolic actions, were a form of communication in which a message was delivered by performing symbolic actions.
 Not unique to the book of Jeremiah, these were often bizarre and violated the cultural norms of the time.
 They served the purposes of both drawing an audience and causing that audience to ask questions, giving the prophet an opportunity to explain the meaning of the behavior.
 The recorder of the events in the written text (i.e. the author of the text) had neither the same audience nor, potentially, the same intent that Jeremiah had in performing these prophetic gestures.

-The following is a list – not exhaustive – of noteworthy sign-acts found in Jeremiah:
+The following is a list—not exhaustive—of noteworthy sign-acts found in Jeremiah: